Dildar Ali (দিলদার আলী)

 Influential Billboard Slot Selection under Zonal Influence Constraint

-Dildar Ali, Suman Banerjee, Yamuna Prasad, The 28th European Conference on Advances in Databases and Information Systems (ADBIS- 2024)[Submitted].
+Dildar Ali, Suman Banerjee, Yamuna Prasad, The 28th European Conference on Advances in Databases and Information Systems, Bayonne, France, 2024.
+[Core Rank- B]

 Paper Link